-Since setting up BYBI, what has been your most rewarding memory?
+Since becoming BYBI founders, what has been your most rewarding memory?

 Every day brings new challenges, which only seem to grow as the business grows!
 Our key challenges are often around working in a very large and very old fashioned industry.
 A lot of what we’re trying to achieve as a business challenges the norms of the rest of the industry so things are difficult, time consuming and often more expensive.
 It doesn’t stop us though!